tubbo/makeover/README.md

 ### The Presenter Class

-Presenters are subclasses of `Presenters::Presenter`, which itself subclasses (and implements [Delegator][].
+Makeover are subclasses of `Makeover::Presenter`, which itself subclasses (and implements [Delegator][].
 The Delegator API was designed specifically for implementing decorator objects such as this, and it's utilized here to delegate all method calls not implemented on the presenter itself to its underlying model.
-In addition, the Presenter class contains an instance of a `Presenters::Helpers` object, which mixes in `ActionView::Helpers` as well as any modules you define in `Rails.application.config.presenters.helpers`.
+In addition, the Presenter class contains an instance of a `Makeover::Helpers` object, which mixes in `ActionView::Helpers` as well as any modules you define in `Rails.application.config.makeover.helpers`.

 This library is also capable of presenting entire collections of objects.
 You can opt to present the collection object itself (like in cases of pagination), or the objects within it.
-Collection presenters derive from `Presenters::CollectionPresenter`, and in your application the base collection presenter is called `CollectionPresenter`.
+Collection makeover derive from `Makeover::CollectionPresenter`, and in your application the base collection presenter is called `CollectionPresenter`.
 These types of objects can be generated using the `--collection` flag on the presenter generator (as described below), but they're also generated automatically when you pass a plural name into the presenter generator.
-Collection presenters are [Enumerable][] objects, and when iterating over their `model`, all records inside the collection are decorated prior to returning to the caller.
+Collection makeover are [Enumerable][] objects, and when iterating over their `model`, all records inside the collection are decorated prior to returning to the caller.

-### Generating Presenters
+### Generating Makeover

 To generate a presenter, run the following command: